-Tune every Wednesday at 11:05 am to hear local physicians address health issues that may be important to you and your family.
-Discussions can be directed by you by sending an email to email@example.com subject line: House Call show.
+Tune every Tuesday and Thursday at 10:30 am to hear local physicians address health issues that may be important to you and your family.
+Discussions can be directed by you by sending an email to firstname.lastname@example.org subject line: House Call show.
 Tell us what you’d like our local doctors to discuss and we will share it with them.

 Our local experts…..